 - Choose specific websites or pages

-- Choose specific audiences based on interests, demographics, or activity on your website
+- Choose specific audiences based on interests, demographics, location, or activity on your website

-When you think of Google Ads, you’re probably thinking of search ads.
+When you think of Google Ads, you’re probably thinking of search ads on the Google search network.

-These are the ones that appear next to the search results as people search for related products or services.
+These are the text-based ads that appear next to the search results as people search for related products or services and have the “Ad” tag next to the search result URL.
+The name refers to the network search results that you get for a specific keyword or search term

 They work on a pay-per-click (PPC) basis, meaning you only pay when someone clicks on your ad.